ChristianLowe/Grognaks-Mod-Manager/readme.txt

 - The ini's ftl_dats_path is ignored if it's invalid
 - Added graceful exit on ctrl-c or Windows terminal closing
 - Fixed data.dat/FTL.app file chooser, which sometimes left files hidden
+- Moved dat backups to GMM/backup/ (bak's in the old location will be deleted)

 1.6:
 - GMM no longer needs to be placed in the FTL directory